HridhaanB/Solstice/README.md

 - Messages from Crewmates
 - Alerts and Notifications
 ## Why Use Solstice
-Solstice is the best at centralizing vital information for your needs
+Solstice is the best at centralizing vital information for your needs.
+There is nothing else quite like it.

 ---
 Made by Hridhaan Banerjee, Ian Kim, and Srikar Kovvali